CompositionalIT/SAFE-Configuration-Example/README.md

-# SAFE Template
+# SAFE Configuration in ASP .NET Core

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?
+This is an example project to accompany an upcoming blog on our website (link will be provided once published).

+It allows you to explore the configuration of a simple SAFE application by searching for settings using their keys.

 ## Install pre-requisites